Introduction

 Every worker has a globally unique identity, which is formed from the following elements:

-• Worker Name.
+- Worker Name.
 The worker name can be chosen by you for each worker.
 If you do not need to address specific workers, you can also use a UUID for the worker name.
 The only constraint is that worker names must be unique within the scope of their component.
+Ephemeral workers have no user-defined names, their name is always a generated UUID provided by the execution environment.

 The unique identity of workers allows them to be addressed individually, which unlocks many powerful patterns for building distributed systems.